skedwards88/skedwards88.github.io/README.md

 ## Development

-To add a new project, add an entry to `src/projects.js` and add the project icon to `src/images`.
+To add a new project, add an entry to `src/projects.js`, add a screenshot to `src/images`, and reference the screenshot in `src/App.css`.

 To view locally, `npm run build` `npm start`.